SAGARobotics/rosbridge_suite/README.md

  * [License (BSD)](http://opensource.org/licenses/BSD-2-Clause)

 ### Restricted rosbridge for unsafe web environments
-This branch contains a groovy-devel based version of the rosbridge suite that has some safety features implemented that check that as respectiv action (subcription, publish, call service) is actually allowed before it is executed.
-This prevents access to topics that should be accessed (e.g. image stream for privacy concerns).
-This is implemented via 'rosparam' parameter withlists and blacklists.
+This branch contains a groovy-devel based version of the rosbridge suite that has some safety features implemented that check that as respective action (subcription, publish, call service) is actually allowed before it is executed.
+This prevents access to topics that shouldn't be accessed (e.g. image stream for privacy concerns).
+This is implemented via 'rosparam' parameter _whitelists_ and _blacklists_.
 If all whitelists and blacklists are empty (the default), then the behaviour of the bridge is the same as before, i.e. everything is "bridged".
 But if a whitelist is not empty, then only topics/services named in the list will be "bridged" all others requests are ignored by this rosbridge implementation.
 If a blacklist is not empty, then all topics/services listed are explicitly ignored (only makes sense, when whitelist is empty).

 The following lists exist and can be configured: